preeve9534/pdjr-skplugin-devantech/README.md

 Each channel definition has the following properties.

 The required __address__ property value gives the ordinal number of the relay channel that is being defined (or 0 for a generic definition).
-The value is defaults to 0.

-The __oncommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ ON.
+The required __oncommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ ON.

-The __offcommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ OFF.
+The required __offcommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ OFF.

 Both __oncommand__ and __offcommand__ property values should be simple JSON formatted strings and can contain embedded escape sequences.
 Additionally, the the following wildcard tokens will be substituted with real values before string transmission.